Florida Gulf Coast University: Research

-In 2015–2016, nearly $10 million in funds were granted for research.
-Research institutes include the Biotechnology Research Group; the Lucas Center for Real Estate; Coastal Watershed Institute; Center for Environmental & Sustainability Education; FGCU Center for Leadership and Innovation; Florida Institute of Government;' Center for Positive Aging; Whitaker Center for Science, Mathematics & Technology Education; Institute for Youth and Justice Studies, and the Regional Economic Research Institute.
-Since FGCU first opened, the total funds awarded for research has amounted to $204.8 million as of 2016.
+In 2015–16, nearly $10 million in funds were granted for research.
+Research institutes include the Biotechnology Research Group; the Lucas Center for Real Estate; Coastal Watershed Institute; Center for Environmental & Sustainability Education; FGCU Center for Leadership and Innovation; Florida Institute of Government; Center for Positive Aging; Whitaker Center for Science, Mathematics & Technology Education; Institute for Youth and Justice Studies, and the Regional Economic Research Institute.
+Since FGCU opened, the total funds awarded for research amount to $204.8 million as of 2016.

 Rankings

+Florida Gulf Coast University was ranked #331-440 in the National Universities category in the 2022-23 U.S. News & World Report annual rankings of the best colleges and universities.
+The institution was also named #169-227 in the Top Public Schools category.

-For its 2021 rankings of U.S. News & World Report ranked Florida Gulf Coast #68 overall in Regional Universities South.
+For its 2021 rankings of U.S. News & World Report ranked FGCU 68th overall in Regional Universities South.
 In the south category, FGCU was also named the #16 Most Innovative School and #66 in Top Performers in Social Mobility.

+In 2024, Washington Monthly ranked FGCU 123rd among 438 national universities in the U.S. based on FGCU's contribution to the public good, as measured by social mobility, research, and promoting public service.

+Forbes ranked FGCU 247th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
+FGCU was also ranked 113th among public colleges and 58th in the south.

-In 2020, The Princeton Review ranked FGCU as the 30th best undergraduate entrepreneurship program overall and 1st in Florida.
+In 2020, The Princeton Review ranked FGCU as the 30th-best undergraduate entrepreneurship program overall and first in Florida.

 U.S. News ranked FGCU as tied for 78th among all regional universities in the southern United States in 2019, and tied for 29th among public ones.

 Athletics

 FGCU's athletics teams are known as the Eagles.
 FGCU completed the four-year transition to NCAA Division I for all athletics programs in 2011.
-The Eagles currently compete in the Division I Atlantic Sun Conference (ASUN), which they joined in 2007.
+The Eagles compete in the Division I Atlantic Sun Conference (ASUN), which they joined in 2007.